networknt/light-doc/content/en/tutorial/common/service/manual-injection.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 So far, all singleton instances are created/loaded from service.yml and this file is pre-defined before server startup.
-What if someone want to inject a bean into the service map directly in code?
-It is particularly useful during test as you can switch beans or implementations as you' wish at anytime during the execution.
-It is however very hard for people to reason about in the production code so it is definitely not recommended to be used in production code.
+What if someone wanted to inject a bean into the service map directly in the code?
+This is particularly useful during testing as you can switch beans or implementations as you wish at anytime during the execution.
+It is however very hard for people to reason about in the production code, so it is definitely not recommended to be used in this specific scenario.

 Let's assume you have a bean called InjectedBean